 Avion vs. Airstream: Which One to Buy?

-Up till now, you may have an idea about their features, advantages, and disadvantages.
-I also talked about some major differences to help you make an informed decision.
+Until now, you may know about their features, advantages, and disadvantages.
+I also discussed some significant differences to help you make an informed decision.

 Undeniably, both companies have their charms, and choosing the right one can be difficult.
-If you are still confused, you need to ask yourself some questions and consider the following points below.
+If you are still confused, you must ask yourself some questions and consider the following points below.

 How Do You Plan on Using Your RV?

 Will the RV come into use only when you take your yearly camping trip?
-Or are you planning on temporarily, if not permanently, living in your RV?
+Or are you planning on living in your RV temporarily, if not permanently?

-If you’re planning on purchasing a vintage RV, you might want to look at Avion.
-They are designed to withhold the coldest of winters as their heat insulation is remarkable.
+You might want to look at Avion if you purchase a vintage RV.
+They are designed to withstand the coldest of winters as their heat insulation is remarkable.
 In the RV community, I have always heard praises regarding this feature.

 If your budget is high, looking into modern Airstream RVs for a living is an excellent option.